From the laboratory into the process: sensitive and selective measurement of gases and liquids

 Today, lasers are among the most important tools of optics in research and industry.
 Laser-based spectrometers have clear advantages for demanding measurement tasks - for example in process analysis.
 Using a laser as light source, applications can be realized with high sensitivity and selectivity.

 Thanks to technological advances in interband cascade lasers (ICL), optical parametric oscillators (OPOs) or quantum cascade lasers (QCL), we are able to measure the composition of liquids and gases more sensitively and faster than ever before - not only in the laboratory but also in industrial processes.
-In addition to in-situ measuring systems or measuring systems with sophisticated sampling methods, remote gas detection for leakage measurements on gas pipelines over distances of 50 meters and more are now possible.
-Laser spectroscopic systems are increasingly available on the market.
+In addition to in-situ measuring systems or measuring systems with sophisticated sampling methods, remote gas measurements for leakage detection on gas pipelines over distances of 50 meters are now possible.

 At Fraunhofer IPM, we develop laser spectroscopic gas measurement systems for a wide range of applications – tailored to the individual requirements of our customers.
 In joint projects, we offer a broad spectrum of options, from system predevelopment for measurement device manufacturers to specific measurement solutions for end customers, and from single devices to small series.